Skip to content

 Glue Catalog

 Your AWS credentials can be passed directly through the Python API.
 Otherwise, please refer to How to configure AWS credentials to set your AWS account credentials locally.
-If you did not set up a default AWS profile, you can configure the profile_name.

 catalog: